babelfish-for-postgresql/babelfish_project_website/_docs/index.md

 ## Get involved

 [Babelfish](https://babelfishpg.org/) is supported by Amazon Web Services.
-All components are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) on [GitHub](https://github.com/babelfish-for-postgresql).
+All components are available under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html) and the [PostgreSQL License](https://www.postgresql.org/about/licence/) on [GitHub](https://github.com/babelfish-for-postgresql).

 The project welcomes GitHub issues, bug fixes, features, plugins, documentation---anything at all.
 To get involved, see [Contributing](https://github.com/babelfish-for-postgresql/babelfish_extensions/blob/main/CONTRIBUTING.md) on the Babelfish for PostgreSQL website.